Allergen labelling for food manufacturers

-If you produce pre-packed food, you need to follow allergen labelling requirements set out in EU Food Information for Consumers Regulation (EU FIC).
+If you produce pre-packed food, you need to follow allergen labelling requirements set out in Food Information for Consumers Regulation (FIC).

 Pre-packed food is any food put into packaging before being placed on sale.
 Food is pre-packed when it: